dfinity/wg-identity-authentication/topics/icrcX_mnemonic_phrase_signers.md

 **Mnemonic phrase signers MUST use BIP39 for generating mnemonic phrases.**

+And they SHOULD support importing mnemonic phrases of 12, 18 and 24 words.

 - **Example:** A mnemonic phrase generated using BIP39 might be: "unfold depth bean excess cause suit couple top model dish flavor hospital".

 #### 2. Account Identity Derivation